 The ATREE doctoral programme in Conservation Science and Sustainability Studies is designed to impart training to research scholars, to develop and use integrated approaches in sustainable development and biodiversity conservation.
 The programme promotes interdisciplinary research and frameworks to integrate tools and approaches from the disciplines of ecology, economics, sociology, and climate science.

-ATREE's doctoral programme is affiliated to Manipal University, which is the institution that will award the degree.
-In accordance with the requirement of both ATREE and Manipal University, students seeking admission should have:
+In accordance with the requirements of ATREE and MAHE, students seeking admission should have:

 - a background in natural or social sciences

 Typically ATREE accepts new PhD students in odd-numbered years and provides research contingencies and stipend support.
 In addition students who have (i) qualified for a Junior Research Fellowship under the UGC or the CSIR schemes or (ii) are working on a research project at ATREE can enroll in the doctoral programme.
 Students are encouraged to check the ‘Research’ tab of the ATREE Jobs webpage to check for project-funded PhD opportunities at ATREE.

 Students admitted to the programme will work under the personal mentorship of an ATREE faculty member and will also be guided by a doctoral committee of 3-5 members.
 The committee will consist of ATREE faculty members and external scientists and will include representation of expertise from different disciplines